 How do we, for instance, explain the peculiar persistence of biographical readings of literature?
 One explanation could be that the various radical attempts to abolish this type of reading throughout the 20th century were repeatedly neutralized and integrated by the renewed dominance of author-centered readings.
 Taking incorporation as a guiding concept, we can also understand why mid-19th century protoformalist models of thinking could only take effect in a fundamental criticism of ‘biographism’ around 1900.
-By bringing to the fore the seemingly outdated, the rejection, and the various fates of the incorporated innovations, the state of research on the history of literary theory is supplemented with insights into its own implicit interpretive framework and recurring patterns of argumentation.
-Furthermore, new perspectives are opened on advances that could only take effect in a mitigated form and much later on.
-Finally, the project poses the question of hegemony and subversion, of what is prevented from being seen and said.
-It thus explores the eminent sociopolitical dimension of literary-theoretical development.
-On the basis of these reflections, the project currently pursues three central aims:
+By bringing to the fore the seemingly outdated, the rejection, and the various fates of the incorporated innovations, the state of research on the history of literary theory was supplemented with insights into its own implicit interpretive framework and recurring patterns of argumentation.
+Furthermore, new perspectives were opened on advances that could only take effect in a mitigated form and much later on.
+Finally, the project posed the question of hegemony and subversion, of what is prevented from being seen and said.
+It thus explored the eminent sociopolitical dimension of literary-theoretical development.
+On the basis of these reflections, the project pursued three central aims:

 - A systematics of various manifestations of incorporation